ewink1977/funkdafied_ranma/README.md

+# funkdafied_ranma
-#ewink's FUNKDAFIED ranma 1/2 website
+# ewink's FUNKDAFIED ranma 1/2 website

 A modern replacement to my website at https://funkdafied.douglasavenue.com.
 Code will be updated to make the website load faster and be more consistant throughout.